studiomotio/zeroclick/README.md

 ## Disclaimer
 As the plugin create an **"untrusted" `MouseEvent`** in order to simulate a user "click", some browsers may interpret `target="_blank"` links as **intrusive pop-up**.
 Be sure to ignore/ban those kind of links from your site.

+## Contribute
+If you want to report a bug or if you just want to request for a new feature/improvement, please **read the project [contributors guidelines](CONTRIBUTING.md) before**.
+Thanks for taking time to contribute to Instacam.

 ## License
 The project is developed under the **MIT** license: